What is ISO 27001:2013 Information Security Management System?

 Once you have an understanding of the internal context and those important business processes and assets and so forth, you then need to take a look at what’s going on outside of your organization; what kind of legislation applies to your business from a security point of view, what sort of threats and risks do you face from the outside.

-So if you got intellectual property, would your competitors be interested in that intellectual property?
+So, would your competitors be interested in that intellectual property if you got intellectual property?
 Would cybercriminals be interested in that kind of data you have?
-So you get an excellent understanding, and from there, you can set up about writing your ISMS scope.
+So you get an excellent understanding, and from there, you can set up writing your ISMS scope.
 An ISMS scope is critical.
-If you start with a reasonably small size, you can then implement an ISMS quite quickly.
+You can implement an ISMS quickly if you start with a reasonably small size.
 And then, over time, your strategy could be to grow the ISMS from there.